Leszek Borysiewicz: Career and research

 Borysiewicz pursued a career in academic medicine at the University of Cambridge, where he was a fellow of Wolfson College, and then as a consultant at Hammersmith Hospital.
 He headed the Department of Medicine at the University of Wales before joining Imperial College London, where he was promoted to Deputy Rector responsible "for the overall academic and scientific direction of the College," In September 2007, it was reported he would succeed Colin Blakemore as the 9th head of the Medical Research Council, a national organisation that supports medical science with an annual budget of around £500 million.

 Borysiewicz was appointed as chairman of Cancer Research UK in November 2016.
 Cancer Research UK is one of the world's largest fundraising charities and is governed by a council of trustees, led by Borysiewicz.
 The council's role is to set the charity's strategic direction, uphold its value and governance, and guide, advise and support the chief executive.

 Borysiewicz previously chaired the European Research Council Identification Committee (2014-2020); Scientific Advisory Board, Department for International Development, UK Government (2010-2016); and Joint MRC/UK Stem Cell Foundation Scientific Advisory Board (2005-2007).
+In April 2026, the UK government announced that Sir Leszek was to be the next Chair of UK Research and Innovation from July 2026.

 He currently holds several other roles, including as a member of the UK Health Honours Committee, Wales Science and Innovation Council, as a non-executive director at 52 North Health, and Chair of Diamond Light Source, the UK's national synchrotron facility.

 Borysiewicz's research focuses on viral immunology, infectious disease, and viral-induced cancer.
 His work in vaccines included Europe's first trial of a vaccine for human papillomavirus to treat cervical cancer, research conducted at Cardiff University.
 He has co-authored and co-edited a number of books on these subjects, including Vaccinations.